anjugopinath/anjugopinath.github.io/_pages/about.md

     <img style="text-align: left;" src="https://anjugopinath.github.io/styles/AnjuGopinath.png" alt="" >

    <p> Hi there! </p>
   <p>I am Anju, a Ph.D. student at Colorado State University.
-I am advised by <a href="https://www.nikhilkrishnaswamy.com/">Dr. Nikhil Krishnaswamy</a> at the <a href="https://www.signallab.ai/"> SIGNAL</a> Lab and co-advised by <a href="https://www.cs.colostate.edu/~draper/"> Dr. Bruce Draper.
+I am advised by <a href="https://www.nikhilkrishnaswamy.com/">Dr. Nikhil Krishnaswamy</a> at the <a href="https://www.signallab.ai/"> SIGNAL</a> Lab and co-advised by <a href="https://www.cs.colostate.edu/~draper/"> Dr. Bruce Draper</a>.
 I specialize in Computer Vision and Machine Learning.</p>
   <!-- <img src="images/AnjuGopinath.png" alt="hi" align="right"/> -->

 <p> I did my Master’s in Computer Science and Engineering at IIT Madras, India.
 Previously, I worked at Subex Ltd., Intel India Pvt.
 Ltd and Oppo US Research Centre.
 My main research interests are hand grasps and <a href="http://cs.brown.edu/courses/cs137/2017/readings/Gibson-AFF.pdf">affordances</a>.
 Among other things, this has applications in robots tasked to pick, transfer and place objects at desired locations in factories, or avatars interacting with objects in mixed reality environments. </p>